Survey Abandonment Guide: Causes, Impact & Solutions

 7. Over-Surveying

-Besides lowering your survey response rate, over-surveying can also surge your survey drop rate.
-Respondents are much less likely to tolerate the real/perceived issues in your survey if you send them too frequently and exasperate them with your surveying approach.
+Besides lowering your survey response rate, over-surveying can also increase your survey drop rate.
+Respondents are much less likely to tolerate the real/perceived issues in your survey if you send them too frequently and exacerbate them with your surveying approach.

 8. Surveying the Wrong People